First gear is appropriate when starting. First gear gives the car a lot of power. However, the downside of this is that a lot of petrol is used.

-For this reason, it is best to shift to a higher gear as soon as you can (normally after a few metres).
+For this reason, it is best to shift to a higher gear as soon as you can.
+Normally after a few metres.

-“High gear” means a high number (5th = high, 1st = low).
+High gear means a high number (5th = high, 1st = low).

 Most modern cars can handle 50 km/h in 5th gear.
 However, if you notice the car getting sluggish or the engine starting to cough, you should shift to a lower gear.

-Keep the engine under 3,000 rpm.
+Keep the engine under 2,500 rpm.

-A car that is engine braking consumes no fuel.
+A car that is using engine braking consumes no fuel.
 The actual brake effect is produced by the friction inside the engine.

 Traffic safety is always a higher priority than eco-driving.
-If you need to brake hard in order to avoid hitting a pedestrian, you should never worry about engine braking to be environmentally friendly – just step on the brake!
+If you need to brake hard in order to avoid hitting a pedestrian, you should never worry about engine braking in order to be environmentally friendly – just step on the brake!

 How important is eco-driving during the driving test?

 – The most important thing is that you use eco-driving when it is appropriate.
-Concrete examples: